freemountain/tea/README.md

-open             Open something of the repository on web browser notifications    Show notifications milestones       List and create milestones
+open             Open something of the repository on web browser notifications    Show notifications milestones       List and create milestones organizations    List, create, delete organizations help, h          Shows a list of commands or help for one command
 ```

 To fetch issues from different repos, use the `--remote` flag (when inside a gitea repository directory) or `--login` & `--repo` flags.